JoyeBright/DeepSentiPers/README.md

 ##### Note: I used YAML configuration file for constructing dictionaries.
 Install into the current virtualenv by the following command<br>
 > pip3 install yaml

-As described before, dictionary is no more than a list of word that the polarity of tokens.
+As described before, dictionary is no more than a list of word that indicates the class of tokens.
 For instance, positive.yml, negative.yml and so on.
 ### 3. Tagging the text with dictionaries